karan51ngh/MediChain/README.md

 # MediChain
 MediChain is a Consortium Blockchain for Seamless Patient Information Management in National Healthcare

-## Abstract
-A blockchain network can be used to connect hospitals, diagnostic labs, drug companies, and doctors, allowing them to securely access and update patient medical records in real time.
-This decentralized approach not only improves the efficiency and security of data exchange but also ensures the authenticity and integrity of the data through the use of tamper-evident, immutable audit trails.

-One potential benefit of using blockchain in the healthcare system is the ability for doctors to quickly and securely access a patient's medical history in emergency situations.
-This can greatly impact the quality of care provided to the patient, as timely access to comprehensive medical information can inform treatment decisions.

-Another benefit of using a decentralized approach is that it prevents any one entity from controlling or restricting access to patient data.
-This ensures that authorized healthcare providers can easily and securely access the information they need to provide the best possible care to patients.

-Additionally, implementing a blockchain-based system for storing and sharing medical data can improve patient privacy and security.
-By giving patients control over their personal medical information, and preventing the sale of this data to third parties, blockchain technology can help promote trust and transparency within the healthcare system.

 ## Overview
 - To implement a blockchain-based system, called **MediChain** for maintaining the medical records of all patients in a country.
 - We would need to design a distributed database that is composed of interconnected